nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 2. Mean distance of KNN points to P
 -------------
-From D, we can now calculate the mean distance of point P from S for a set of K nearest neighbours.
+With D defined, we proceed to calculate the mean distance from point P to structure S across a set of K nearest neighbours.
+To achieve this, we introduce μ, the mean of minimal distances, where K represents the count of nearest neighbours.
-For that we can simply define:
+For that we can define:

 .. image:: images//mu_equasion.png
    :width: 100%